-20 May Self-employment: Is it the right choice for you?
+Not sure if self-employment is the right choice for you?

+Many of us consider self-employment during our working lives.
+But how do you know if self-employment is the right choice for you?
 People consider self-employment for a variety of reasons.
-For some it may be the lure of freedom, the potential to earn more money or a way to do more of what they love.
+For some it may be the promise of freedom, the potential to earn more money or a way to do more of what they love.
 Others might consider self-employment in the face of redundancy or due a lack of employment opportunities.

 - Am I suited to self-employment?

 - Do I have a viable business idea?

 - Do I have the necessary skills?

 - Do I have the finances to get the business going?

 - Do I understand what’s involved?

 - Do I have a business plan?

 Although you don’t need to have all of the following skills and attributes to be successful in self-employment, your chances of success are likely to be greater if you:

 - Have a vision

 - Are passionate about your business idea

 - Enjoy challenges

 - Are comfortable taking risks

 - Are self-motivated

 - Are confident and decisive

 - Have good organisation and coordination skills

 - Possess good communication skills

 - Have good networking skills

 - Enjoy multi-tasking

 - Are resourceful

 - Are customer focused and committed to delivering a quality product or service

 - Willing to take charge of your own professional and self-development

 Advantages of self-employment

 - Being your own boss and having control

 - Working with people you choose to work with

 - Flexibility with the ability to set your own working hours

 - Pursuing your passion and using your skills

 - Potential to earn more than a waged employee

 - Personally and professionally rewarding

 Disadvantages of self-employment

 - Income instability

 - Responsible for the success or failure of the business

 - Responsible for own taxes, national insurance contributions, pension plan, health insurance etc.

 - Can be isolating if you work alone

 - No holiday or sick pay

 - Can take time and energy to build your brand and reputation

 - Can involve working more hours than a regular job